No. 14 Ohio State comes back, downs No. 5 Tennessee 87-75 - WHIZ News

 Mikesell went 4 for 10 on her 3-point attempts.
 Jacy Sheldon swiped a career-high eight steals and scored 14 points as Ohio State had five players reach double figures.

+“If the dictionary had a definition of team win, this thing would be sitting next to it,” Ohio State Kevin McGuff said.

 Jordan Horston led Tennessee with 20 points and Jasmine Powell contributed 10.
-The Volunteers shot 48% and held a 40-30 advantage on the glass.
+The Lady Vols shot 48% and held a 40-30 advantage on the glass.

+“I thought, especially in the third quarter, we became really passive,” Tennessee coach Kellie Harper said.
+“The more passive we became, the more aggressive Ohio State became, and we just couldn’t get that back.”

 BIG PICTURE